 Clearly, planning the entire month ahead is one of my favorite productivity hacks.
 Having monthly goals, to-do lists, projects or events gathered in one place makes your life so much easier.
-With one short glimpse, you’re able to control many (if not all) aspects of your schedule.
+Only with one short glimpse, you’re able to control many (if not all) aspects of your schedule.

-If you’re one of the bullet journalists who love to create a different theme every month, bujo monthly spread is a great place to decorate it with a lettering or cute doodles.
+If you’re one of the bullet journalists who love to create a different theme every month, the bujo monthly spread is a great place to decorate it with lettering or cute doodles.

 Bullet Journal Weekly Spread